-Tetra Tech is working with the Government of Mali, subnational governments, and civil society to advance efforts to decentralize government authority and resources.
+Tetra Tech worked with the Government of Mali, subnational governments, and civil society to advance efforts to decentralize government authority and resources.

-Mali SNGP has three major interrelated components, with cross-cutting emphasis and implementation of gender integration throughout:
+Mali SNGP had three major interrelated components, with cross-cutting emphasis and implementation of gender integration throughout:

 - Component 1: Strengthen national and regional public financial management (PFM) systems

 - Component 2: Improve coordination and communication between national and subnational governments and civil society

 - Component 3: Improve the capacity of the Contrôle Général des Services Publics (General Control of Public Services) to conduct performance audits that meet international standards of the West African Economic and Monetary Union (WAEMU), and to monitor public spending and service delivery at national and subnational levels

 Public Financial Management (PFM) is a catalyzing theme for the SNGP.
 Tetra Tech focused on improving the ability of regional and district level governments in Mali to mobilize their revenue and piloted scalable approaches to releasing available funds for local budgets and increasing locally sourced revenue.
 Cash flows from the central government continued to be substantially less than stated goals, forcing regional governments to seek alternative forms of revenue mobilization.

 The property tax system in Mali generates only a fraction of its potential income.
 SNGP analyzed the system’s inefficiencies, drawing on regional comparisons, previous inputs in the sector in Mali, and international best practices.
 Our team provided recommendations for improving revenues and developed a detailed plan for pilot activities to increase revenues.